b-e-p/bep/README.md

 `python setup.py install`

-Alternatively, if you don't have root access and just want to install Bep locally under your user (the recommended way):
+Alternatively, if you don't have root access and/or just want to install Bep locally under your user (the recommended way):

 `python setup.py install --user`